arun25bai10385-sys/Digital-Literacy/README.md

 ### Task 4 – Professional Email & Etiquette Guide
 - Drafted two professional emails:
-  1. Requesting an extension on an assignment deadline (to Professor Kasana).
+  1. Requesting an extension on an assignment deadline (to Professor KaranKumar).
   2. Expressing interest in a summer internship (to Hiring Manager).
 - Created a **Social Media Do’s and Don’ts checklist** with 5 responsible practices and 5 mistakes to avoid.
 - Files are in `task-4-email-etiquette/`.